Garhwal Heroes FC

-Garhwal Football Club (also known as Garhwal Heroes FC) is an Indian professional football club based in New Delhi.
+Garhwal Heroes Football Club (also known as Garhwal Football Club) is an Indian professional football club based in New Delhi.
 The club lifted its first FD Senior Division league title in 1986, which became one of the most successful seasons in their history.
 In 2010, Garhwal FC became the first Delhi based club to enter into the quarter final of Durand Cup, prestigious and oldest knockout football club tournament in India.
 They also competed in the I-League 2nd Division.

 History

 Foundation

 Garhwal Heroes FC was initially set up by Kesar Singh Negi as a platform for young players of the Garhwali community to compete locally in Delhi.
 As the club gained popularity, it was formally registered with the Football Delhi (formerly Delhi Soccer Association) in 1953.
 Since then, GHFC has regularly featured in the league championship organized by the Football Delhi (FD).
 One of the most memorable moments came in 1986, when GHFC were crowned the champions of the FD Senior Division.

 Unfortunately, the one and a half decades following the historic triumph saw GHFC beset by financial problems which resulted in the club being relegated to the A Division and then the B Division of the Delhi League.
 The club got a fresh lease of life when it was taken over by B. S. Negi and M. S. Patwal in 2001 following which the club gradually started its ascent once more.
 From the nadir of the B Division, the club gained promotion to A Division and then to the Senior Division in 2005.
-Since then, GHFC, backed by strong community support, has consistently delivered strong results in the Senior Division which culminated in reclaiming the lost glory by winning the FD Senior Division League once more in 2012–13.
+GHFC won the FD Senior Division League once more in 2012–13.

-In order to keep raising the bar, GHFC now has ambitions to play the I-League 2nd Division from 2013–2014 onwards.
-Always a community and youth-oriented club, GHFC entered into a historic partnership in 2013 with Bhaichung Bhutia Football Schools – the largest and most reputed football youth development setup in India and Delhi-NCR.